Skip to content

 Rilla

 Rilla builds conversation intelligence for in-person sales — the “virtual ridealong.”
 Field reps record their face-to-face conversations on a phone; Rilla transcribes and analyzes them, then surfaces coaching so managers can review reps “100x faster” without physically riding along (home).
-The company frames it bigger than coaching: “Rilla is on a mission to index the offline world … the leading sales coaching software for organizations doing sales offline” (Applied AI JD).
+The wedge is data nobody else captures — “the messy, noisy, wildly unstructured conversations that happen in the real world, not in an online meeting” (Applied AI JD).
+The engineering bet: own the speech models for that field audio (where the proprietary corpus is the edge), rent frontier LLM reasoning, and grow a voice-native search/agent layer on top.

 • Backed by Google Ventures, Bessemer Ventures, Crew Capital, and Broom Ventures (Applied AI JD); third-party trackers put total funding around $75M through a Series B (Crunchbase).